 Another thing I love is pre-made soups.
 These make me feel like I’m giving my family a better option but still doesn’t feel overwhelming to make.

-The biggest and best tip I could give you after you’ve shopped your pantry is to plan out your grocery list and then order your groceries online.
+The biggest and best tip I could give you after you’ve shopped your pantry is to plan out your grocery list, order your groceries online and know how to hack your budget.

 You can order groceries for pick up at places like Walmart or have them delivered through services like Shipt.